- IU Kokomo Institutional Review Board (IRB)

 Amendments involving minor changes that pose no more than minimal risk to subjects will be reviewed on a weekly basis according to the weekly review schedule.
 Amendments involving more than minor changes or more than minimal risk will be reviewed by the full IU Kokomo IRB, according to the full committee review schedule.

 Changes may not be implemented until final written approval is received from the IU Kokomo IRB.

 A Study Amendment Form is available on the Website or through the Office of Research and Sponsored Programs (455-9205).

 Policy F Number 2 Study Continuing Review

-Studies are approved for a designated period of time that will not exceed one year.
-For studies that will continue beyond one year or beyond the designated study period, a Continuing Study or Study Termination Report must be completed by the PI and approved by the IU Kokomo Institutional Review Board prior to the end of the designated time.
+Exempt and Expedited studies are approved for a designated period of time that will not exceed two years.
+For studies that will continue beyond two years or beyond the designated study period, a Continuing Study or Study Termination Report must be completed by the PI and approved by the IU Kokomo Institutional Review Board prior to the end of the designated time.

 Studies involving greater risk may be reviewed at a shorter time interval, as designated by the Institutional Review Board and specified on the Institutional Review Board approval.

 The IU Kokomo Institutional Review Board will send out a call for continuing review or completion with a copy of the Continuing Study or Study Termination Report form with a copy of the Approved Consent Form(s) approximately one month before it is due in the IU Kokomo IRB office.
 The Continuing Study or Study Termination Report Form is available on the Website or through the Office of Research and Sponsored Programs (455-9205).

 Principal Investigators who disregard the call for continuing review should recognize that the Institutional Review Board approval is only valid for the specified period of time, and the Institutional Review Board has the authority to halt research that does not comply with the guidelines.

 Policy F Number 3 Study Completion